Lesson 1 of 5

 Contract Multiplier

-• Calls = right to buy; Puts = right to sell.
+• Calls = right to buy.
+Puts = right to sell.
+Each contract = 100 shares.

-• The wheel strategy revolves around selling puts and covered calls to collect premium income.
+• The wheel strategy is all about selling puts and covered calls to collect premium income.

 Quick Check